 7. Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
+Yes / Ne / Partial If you have answered yes / partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Gas central heating If you have answered yes, please answer the three questions below: b.
+Gas fired If you have answered yes, please answer the three questions below: b.
 When was your central heating system or partial central heating system installed?
-Unsure of date as was in when I bought property.
-C. Do you have a maintenance contract for the central heating system?
-Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
+Not known C. Do you have a maintenance contract for the central heating system?
+Yos / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
 When was your maintenance agreement last renewed?
 (Please provide the month and year).
 8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yos / No 9.
+Yes / No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes / Ne b.
+Yos / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Yes / No b.
 Are you aware of the existence of asbestos in your property?
 Yes / No If you have answered yes, please give details:

-10. Service es
+10. Services

 a.
-Please supplie s of the
+Please tick which services are connected to your property and give details of the supplier:

 Services Connected Supplier

-Gas / liquid petroleum gas ✓ Scottish Power
+Gas / liquid petroleum gas ✓ Scottish gas

 Water mains / private water supply ✓ Scottish water

-Electricity ✓ Scottish Power
+Electricity ✓ Scottish gas

-Mains drainage ✓ Dumfries and galloway Counci il
+Mains drainage ✓ Scottish water

 Telephone

 Cable TV / satellite

 Broadband

-b.
-Is there e a septic tank system at yo our property?
-Yos / No
+b. e a septic tank system at you estions below: Yos / No

-υ ι nave answered yes, please estions below: 1007 NO

 C. (i) Do y ou have appropriate conse nts for the discha rge from your septic tank?
-Yes / No / Den't know
+Yes / No / Den't knew

-d. (ii) Do y ou have a maintenance co ntract for your sep otic tank?
+d. (ii) Do y you have a maintenance co ntract for your sep otic tank?
 Yes / No

-If you I have a nave answered yes, please maintenance contract: e give details of the ne company with which you
+If you I have a nave answered yes, please maintenance contract: give details of the ne company with which you